 - 1Decide coverage beforehand

-Finding out your life insurance coverage needs before purchasing is crucial.
-This allows you to compare prices fairly and avoid overselling by agents.
+Know your life insurance coverage needs before you shop.
+This lets you compare prices fairly and avoid being oversold.

 - 2Research costs for your profile

 Reviewing average life insurance costs based on your specific coverage level and profile helps in assessing a good deal.
-Typically, your location doesn't impact life insurance rates.
+Your location doesn't affect life insurance rates.

 - 3Compare company reputations

-Rates are generally consistent across states, but a company's reputation in your area can offer a better fit.
+Rates are consistent from state to state, but a company's reputation in your area can offer a better fit.
 Use J.D.
 Power, online forums and independent agents to evaluate providers.

 - 4Compare quotes through multiple avenues